-Exhibit Number Description 4.1 Form of Exchange Agreement Pre-Funded Common Stock Purchase Warrant (incorporated by reference to Exhibit 4.1 to the Company's Current Report on Form 8-K filed with the SEC on October 13, 2023 February 29, 2024).
-10.1 Exchange Securities Purchase Agreement , dated as of October 12, 2023 February 27, 2024 , between Applied Therapeutics, Inc. by and Venrock Healthcare Capital Partners EG,L.P., Venrock Healthcare Capital Partners III, L.P. among the Company and VHCP Co-Investment Holdings III, LLC the Purchasers (incorporated by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K filed with the SEC on October 13, 2023 February 29, 2024).
-10.2 Registration Rights Agreement , dated February 27, 2024 , by and among the Company and the Purchasers (incorporated by reference to Exhibit 10.2 to the Company's Current Report on Form 8-K filed with the SEC on February 29, 2024).
-10.3 Employment letter , by and between Applied Therapeutics, Inc. and Dale Hooks, dated April 9, 2024 (incorporated by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K filed with the SEC on April 15, 2024).
-10.4 Separation agreement and general release , by and between Applied Therapeutics, Inc. and Adam Hansard (incorporated by reference to Exhibit 10.2 to the Company's Current Report on Form 8-K filed with the SEC on April 15, 2024).
-10.5 2019 Equity Incentive Plan, as amended .
+Exhibit Number Description 3.1 Amended and Restated Certificate of Incorporation of the Registrant, as amended.
+3.2 Certificate of Amendment to Amended and Restated Certificate of Incorporation of the Registrant.
+10.5 2019 Equity Incentive Plan, as amended.
 31.1 Rule 13a-14(a)/15d-14(a) Certification under the Exchange Act by Shoshana Shendelman, President and Chief Executive Officer (Principal Executive Officer).
-31.2 Rule 13a-14(a)/15d-14(a) Certification under the Exchange Act by Catherine Thorpe, Les Funtleyder, Chief Accounting Financial Officer (Principal Accounting Officer and Interim Principal Financial Officer).
+31.2 Rule 13a-14(a)/15d-14(a) Certification under the Exchange Act by Les Funtleyder, Chief Financial Officer (Principal Accounting Officer and Principal Financial Officer).
 32.1 Certification of Principal Executive Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 Section 1350 Certifications.

-32.2 Certification of Interim Principal Financial Officer pursuant to 18 U.S.C.
+32.2 Certification of Principal Financial Officer pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 Section 1350 Certifications.
 101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.
 101.SCH XBRL Schema Document.
 101.CAL XBRL Calculation Linkbase Document.
 101.DEF XBRL Definition Linkbase Document.
 101.LAB XBRL Label Linkbase Document.
 101.PRE XBRL Presentation Linkbase Document.
 104 Cover Page Interactive Data File (formatted as Inline XBRL with applicable taxonomy extension information contained in Exhibits 101).

-Furnished herewith and not deemed to be "filed" for purposes of Section 18 of the Exchange Act, and shall not be deemed to be incorporated by reference into any filing under the Securities Act, or the Exchange Act (whether made before or after the date of the Form 10-Q), irrespective of any general incorporation language contained in such filing.
+\ Furnished herewith and not deemed to be "filed" for purposes of Section 18 of the Exchange Act, and shall not be deemed to be incorporated by reference into any filing under the Securities Act, or the Exchange Act (whether made before or after the date of the Form 10-Q), irrespective of any general incorporation language contained in such filing.